Heat Advisory issued for Eastern Albany, Eastern Columbia, Eastern Dutchess by NWS - NewsBreak

 Heat Advisory issued for Eastern Albany, Eastern Columbia, Eastern Dutchess by NWS

-Effective: 2021-08-11 11:00:00 EDT Expires: 2021-08-11 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-11 11:00:00 EDT Expires: 2021-08-11 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Monitor the latest forecasts and warnings for updates on this situation.
+Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-Take extra precautions if you work or spend time outside.
-When possible reschedule strenuous activities to early morning or evening.
-Know the signs and symptoms of heat exhaustion and heat stroke.
-Wear lightweight and loose fitting clothing when possible.
-To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
-Anyone overcome by heat should be moved to a cool and shaded location.
-Heat stroke is an emergency!
-Call 9 1 1.
-Target Area: Eastern Albany; Eastern Columbia; Eastern Dutchess; Eastern Schenectady; Southern Saratoga; Western Rensselaer HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM TO 8 PM EDT WEDNESDAY EXCESSIVE HEAT WATCH NOW IN EFFECT FROM THURSDAY MORNING THROUGH THURSDAY EVENING * WHAT...For the Heat Advisory, heat index values up to 104 degrees expected.
-For the Excessive Heat Watch, dangerously hot conditions with heat index values 105 to 110 possible. * WHERE...Litchfield County in Connecticut and the Mid-Hudson Valley, Greater Capital District and southern and central Taconics in eastern New York. * WHEN...For the Heat Advisory, from 11 AM to 8 PM EDT Wednesday.
-For the Excessive Heat Watch, from Thursday morning through Thursday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov
+This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
+Target Area: Eastern Albany; Eastern Columbia; Eastern Dutchess; Eastern Greene; Eastern Schenectady; Eastern Ulster; Southern Saratoga; Western Columbia; Western Dutchess; Western Rensselaer HEAT ADVISORY IN EFFECT FROM 11 AM TO 8 PM EDT WEDNESDAY EXCESSIVE HEAT WATCH IN EFFECT FROM THURSDAY AFTERNOON THROUGH THURSDAY EVENING * WHAT...For the Heat Advisory, heat index values up to 105 degrees expected.
+For the Excessive Heat Watch, dangerously hot conditions with heat index values up to 105 to 110 possible. * WHERE...Litchfield County in Connecticut and the Mid-Hudson Valley, Greater Capital District and southern and central Taconics in eastern New York. * WHEN...For the Heat Advisory, from 11 AM to 8 PM EDT Wednesday.
+For the Excessive Heat Watch, from Thursday afternoon through Thursday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0